Primary School Sports Funding 2017/8

 Tournaments, Festivals and links with Chippenham Sports Partnership.

-To date the school has taken part in various Sainsburys Games L2 and L3 tournaments- these have included participation in Football, Netball, Rugby and Girls Kwik Cricket tournaments, Partnership Y3/4 multi skills tournaments, Sports Leader coaching, Talent Team and All Active Academy workshops. .
+To date the school has taken part in various School Games L2 and L3 tournaments- these have included participation in Football, Netball, Tag Rugby and Kwik Cricket tournaments, Partnership Y3/4 multi skills tournaments, Sports Leader coaching, Talent Team and All Active Academy workshops. .
 This is in addition to the Small Schools Football and Netball Tournament and the South West regional Pop Lacrosse finals.
 The school contributes towards the transportation to and participation at these events.

 Participation in these festivals is one way in which the school promotes the enjoyment of and encourage participation in competitive sports and other physical activities.